bellaliu2023/The-Physics-Grid/software.md

   ![VASPKIT](/images/vaspkit.png)

+- [Zephyr](https://sourceforge.net/projects/zephyr/) - Zephyr is a script-driven experiment automation program that works various measurement instruments and actuators.
+It supports instruments from Agilent, Eco Physics, ICS Electronics, Keithley, Omega, Teledyne and other manufacturers.
+The script language is XML-based.
+Syntax highlighting is available.

 ## Algorithms

 - [Ani3D](https://sourceforge.net/projects/ani3d/) - Ani3D provides portable libraries for each step in the numerical solution of systems of PDEs with variable tensorial coefficients: (1) unstructured adaptive mesh generation, (2) metric-based mesh adaptation, (3) finite element discretization and interpolation, (4) algebraic solvers.